 The group began in Chicago during the early 1930's among high-ranking members of the heretical Seventh Day Adventist1 sect.
 The cult gained increasing popularity during the hallucinogenic 1960s, as the interrelationships between mind-altering drugs, the occult, metaphysics, and the New Age movement were being forged.
 Urantia is one of several esoteric New Age religious efforts to create spirituality within the context of the philosophic naturalism and modernism that pervades Western culture.2

-Failing to understand the biblical concepts of canonical revelation and dispensation divisions, Urantia substitutes and applies the naturalistic concept of evolution to the realm of spirituality and religion.
+Failing to understand the biblical concepts of canonical revelation and dispensational distinctions, Urantia substitutes and applies the naturalistic concept of evolution to the realm of spirituality and religion.
 Judaism is not seen as God's special theonomic order among an elect, earthly people during ancient times, but rather a form of primitive religious consciousness.
-Later, Christianity evolves beyond Judaism in much the same way that Darwinist theory sees humans evolving from apes.
-Thus, the Urantia and its followers promotes itself as the most "evolved" form of religious consciousness, which to them is still in progress.
+According to Urantia, Christianity evolves beyond Judaism in much the same way that Darwinist theory sees humans evolving from apes.
+Thus, the Urantia and its followers promote themselves as the most "evolved" form of religious consciousness, which for them is still taking place, a common theme among New Age groups.
 Accordingly, biblical Christians are often contemptuously viewed as unenlightened Neanderthals.

 As part of the larger "Urantia Brotherhood", small groups of followers...Societies... engage in stealth-like activities "to study the book and ... pledge themselves to disseminate its teachings."
 Urantia evangelist George Zuberbuehler wrote: